Vigilance and Anti-Corruption Bureau: Functions

 The primary function of the VACB is to investigate corruption and malpractices in government departments, public sector undertakings, and local self-government institutions in Kerala.
 The VACB receives complaints from the public and also initiates suo-motu inquiries based on media reports or other sources of information.
-The VACB investigates cases of bribery, embezzlement, misuse of public funds, abuse of power, and other acts of corruption.
+The VACB investigates cases of bribery, embezzlement, misuse of public funds, abuse of power, and other acts of corruption committed by state government employees or by central government employees in the state.

 The VACB also conducts preventive measures to prevent corruption and malpractices in government institutions.
 The VACB conducts surprise inspections and raids on government offices and also conducts awareness programs for government officials and the general public on the harmful effects of corruption.

-The VACB conducts Investigation/Enquiries into the following types of allegations involving Government Servants and Public Servants including those working in the Public Sector Undertakings of the State Government.
+The VACB conducts Investigations/Enquiries into the following types of allegations involving Government Servants and Public Servants including those working in the Public Sector Undertakings of the State Government.